 In a single server environment, the server's internal clock is adequate to maintain a common and consistent time source for the network.

-In a multiple server environment, NetWare includes functionality to maintain a common time for all NetWare servers in the network.
-This functionality is referred to as time synchronization.
+In a multiple server environment, NetWare includes functionality to maintain a common time for all NetWare servers in the network, referred to as time synchronization.